James W. L. Slavens: Career

 In the spring of 1868, Slavens, along with E. W. Pattison and William Epperson, started a meat-packing business.
 Afterward, Slavens got into business with J. C. Ferguson and J. L. Nofsinger.
 The company operated as Ferguson, Slavens & Co. for four years.
 Then it was renamed as Slavens, Mansur & Co. with J. H. Mansur.
 In 1875, Slavens was found guilty of fraud by the Red Cloud Agency Investigative Commission after supplying 600 barrels of inferior grade pork.
 Slavens was excluded from future contracts with the government.

 Slavens became the city treasurer of Kansas City in 1867 and served for one year.
-He was elected on a Republican ticket as Mayor of Kansas City in 1877.
+He was elected on a Republican ticket as Mayor of Kansas City, Missouri serving from 1877 to 1878.
 He later became mayor of Westport in 1894.

 Slavens was elected vice president of the Live Stock Dealers' and Packers' Exchange in 1873.

 Personal life

 Slavens married Martha "Mattie" McNutt of Vevay, Indiana, in 1859.
 They had eight children, Hiram C., Leander P., Luther C., James M., Carl C., May, Mrs. Clifford Jenkins and John Henry (died 1904).

 When mayor, the Slavens family lived on Quality Hill.
 The Slavens family lived at the southwestern corner of 10th & Jefferson Streets in Kansas City.
 They then lived at 3200 Main Street.
 Around 1895, they lived at 3016 Oak Street.

-Slavens died, at the age of 66, on February 10, 1905, at the Soldiers' Home in Leavenworth, Kansas.
+Slavens died on February 10, 1905, aged 66, at the Soldiers' Home in Leavenworth, Kansas.
 He was temporarily buried at the McGee Vault in Union Cemetery in Kansas City.